 2. Creating a brand

-Shopify Vs Amazon: The winner
+Shopify vs. Amazon: The winner

-We recommend Amazon to our readers because of their huge user base.
+We recommend Amazon to our readers because of its huge user base.
 There is always the chance to do your regular research and make smart investments.
-You can earn huge profits by a little hard work on the internet.
+You can earn huge profits with a little hard work on the internet.